ArchipelagoMW/Archipelago/worlds/aquaria/docs/setup_en.md

 ./aquaria_randomizer --name YourName --server theServer:thePort
 ```

-or, if the room hava a password:
+or, if the room has a password:

 ```bash
 ./aquaria_randomizer --name YourName --server theServer:thePort --password thePassword
 ```

-Note: If you have a permission denied error when using the command line, you can used this command line to be
+Note: If you have a permission denied error when using the command line, you can use this command line to be
-sure that your executable have the executable permission:
+sure that your executable has executable permission:

 ```bash
 chmod +x aquaria_randomizer